paws-r/paws/README.md

 Each AWS service has its own R package within Paws.
 For example, to use EC2, use the `paws.ec2` package.

-Disclaimer: We are not affiliated with Amazon Web Services, and this package is not a product of or supported by Amazon Web Services.
+Disclaimer: We are not affiliated with Amazon Web Services, and Paws is not a product of or supported by Amazon Web Services.

 Paws is based on the design and implementation of the [AWS SDK for Go](https://github.com/aws/aws-sdk-go) and it uses AWS’s API definition files and API documentation from the [AWS SDK for JavaScript](https://github.com/aws/aws-sdk-js).

+## Getting Started

-## Installation
+### Installation

 Paws is currently only available from GitHub.
 Install a package using:

 ``` r
 devtools::install_github("paws-r/paws/service/paws.ec2")
 ```

-## Getting Started

 ### Credentials